Boswellia serrata extract supplement side effects,

 preparation in healthy volunteers.

 Planta Med.
-2004; Sterk V, Büchele B. Department of Pharmacology of Natural Products & Clinical Pharmacology, University of Ulm, Ulm, Germany.
+2004; Sterk V, Büchele B. Department of Pharmacology of Natural Products &and Clinical Pharmacology, University of Ulm, Ulm, Germany.

 Boswellia Serrata is an ancient Ayurvedic herb from India and known among herbalists as a treatment for arthritis.
 It is also beneficial in helping inflammation and joint health.
 Extracts of boswellia serrata have natural anti-inflammatory activity at sites where chronic inflammation is present by switching off pro-inflammatory cytokines and mediators, which initiate the process.
 Analysis of the ingredients of these extracts revealed that the pentacyclic triterpenes boswellic acids possess biological activities and appear to be responsible for the respective pharmacological actions.